 Uninsured and Underinsured Motorist Coverage in Georgia

 If you have suffered an injury because of a car accident, the first thing you should do is go to the doctor and begin medical care.
-Once you begin your recovery, you’ll want to learn what insurance is available to pay for that medical care, your pain, and your lost time from work.
-There are two types of insurance that will help you: the other driver’s insurance which is called “liability insurance coverage”, and your own auto insurance which is called “uninsured motorist insurance” or “underinsured motorist coverage.”
+Once you begin your recovery, you’ll want to learn what car insurance is available to pay for that medical care, your pain, and your lost time from work.
+There are two types of insurance that will help you: the other driver’s car insurance which is called “liability insurance coverage”, and your own auto insurance which is called “uninsured motorist insurance” or “underinsured motorist coverage.”
 But what is uninsured motorist coverage?

 What does liability insurance cover in Georgia?

-Liability insurance covers the injuries and the damage that another driver causes to someone else.
+Auto liability insurance covers the injuries and the damage that another driver causes to someone else.
 The minimum amount of liability insurance that each driver must have in order to legally be allowed to drive depends on the state that the person lives in.
 In Georgia, the minimum amount of insurance is at least $25,000 per person in each accident and $50,000 total per accident.

 What does uninsured / underinsured (“UM”) insurance cover in Georgia?

-If you’re asking yourself “what is uninsured motorist coverage?”, our attorneys can tell you that “Uninsured motorist insurance”—also known as “underinsured motorist insurance” or “UM insurance”—is insurance coverage for when the at-fault driver didn’t carry enough insurance.
+If you’re asking yourself “What is uninsured motorist coverage?”, our attorneys can tell you that “Uninsured motorist insurance”—also known as “underinsured motorist insurance” or “UM insurance”—is car insurance coverage for when the at-fault driver didn’t carry enough insurance.
 UM coverage protects you when you are hurt because of an accident, but the responsible driver either doesn’t have insurance or doesn’t have enough insurance to compensate you for what happened.